-On October 5, 2012, the President signed into law the Government Charge Card Abuse Prevention Act of 2012 ("Charge Card Act") [P.L.
-112-194], which reinforced the Administration's efforts to prevent waste, fraud, and abuse of government-wide charge card programs.
+On October 5, 2012, the Government Charge Card Abuse Prevention Act of 2012 ("Charge Card Act") [P.L.
+112-194] was enacted to reinforce efforts to prevent waste, fraud, and abuse of government-wide charge card programs.
 Consistent with existing guidance contained in OMB Circular A-123, Appendix B, Improving the Management of Government Charge Card Programs, the Charge Card Act requires all executive branch agencies to establish and maintain safeguards and internal controls for purchase cards, travel cards, and centrally-billed accounts.

 The Charge Card Act also requires agency Inspectors General to (1) conduct periodic risk assessments of agency charge card programs to analyze the risks of illegal, improper, or erroneous purchases; and (2) submit an annual purchase and travel card audit recommendation status report to the OMB for compilation and transmission to Congress and the Government Accountability Office.
-Due to this new mandate and fact that the NEH-OIG last reviewed the NEH purchase card program approximately ten years ago, an inspection of the NEH Government Charge Card and Travel Card programs was initiated.